rh-mobb/documentation/content/docs/aro/aro-acr/index.md

 Network traffic between the clients on the virtual network and the registry's private endpoints traverses the virtual network and a private link on the Microsoft backbone network, eliminating exposure from the public internet.
 Private Link also enables private registry access from on-premises through Azure ExpressRoute private peering or a VPN gateway.

-Also, you can configure DNS settings for the registry's private endpoints, so that the settings resolve to the registry's allocated private IP address.
-With DNS configuration, clients and services in the network can continue to access the registry at the registry's fully qualified domain name, such as myaroacr.azurecr.io.

-1. Register the resource provider for Azure Container Registry in that subscription:
+1. Register the resource provider for Azure Container Registry in your subscription:

   ```bash
   az provider register --namespace Microsoft.ContainerRegistry